robohydra/robohydra/documentation/next/summoners/index.md

 RoboHydra Summoners
 ===================

-Since 0.4, a single RoboHydra server can support multiple users simultaneously.
 In 0.3 and previous versions a RoboHydra server had a single RoboHydra request dispatcher, and hence could only keep one set of head states (attached/detached), a single active scenario and so on.

-However, starting from version 0.4, a RoboHydra server can now have multiple RoboHydra dispatchers, each with its own set of attached heads, active tests and so on.
+However, starting from version 0.4, a RoboHydra server can now have multiple RoboHydra dispatchers, each with its own set of attached heads, active tests and so on, thus supporting multiple simultaneous users.
 A RoboHydra _summoner_ is the entity that decides, for a given request, which RoboHydra dispatcher takes care of the request.

 Let's see an example: say that we have a summoner that chooses the RoboHydra dispatcher based on a cookie `user` in the incoming